 trees will grow there, but rarely produce fruit.

-Some exceptions: Anna, a Golden Delicious style apple, and Ein Shemer, a yellow/green variety, developed in Isreal, both tolerate climates with only 300-400 chilling hours.
+Some exceptions: Anna, a Golden Delicious style apple, and Ein Shemer, a yellow/green variety, developed in Israel, both tolerate climates with only 300-400 chilling hours.
 Dorsett Golden, which was found in the Bahamas, needs less than 100 hours.

 Apple Trees for Northern Climates (Saint Lawrence Nursery - NY)